gogogupta/blog/blog/_posts/2025-07-01-Prioritisation.md

 ## 3. Urgent requirements
 here will always be some unavoidable requests — such as:

-1. Fixing a server crach
+1. Fixing a server crash
 2. Changing a config
 3. Fixing a user issue
 4. Adding event to track data